Darlington Office Success

 Posted: 23rd January 2019

-Now domestic abuse victims will receive a wide range of new measures to protect them in what ministers are describing as landmark legislation, as new laws will create a legal definition of domestic abuse for the first time, including economic abuse and control.
+The bill sets out a wide range of new measures to protect domestic abuse victims in what ministers are describing as landmark legislation, as new laws will create a legal definition of domestic abuse for the first time, including economic abuse and control.

 The new measures have been described as a “once in a generation” opportunity to combat the impact of abuse.